rancher/docs/content/rancher/v2.x/en/installation/options/upgrading-cert-manager/_index.md

 > If you are currently running the cert-manger whose version is older than v0.11, and want to upgrade both Rancher and cert-manager to a newer version, you need to reinstall both of them:

 > 1. Take a one-time snapshot of your Kubernetes cluster running Rancher server
-> 2. Uninstall Rancher, cert-manager, and the CustomResourceDefinition for cert-manager
+> 2. Uninstall Rancher, cert-manager and the CustomResourceDefinition for cert-manager
-> 3. Install the newer version of Rancher and cert-manager
+> 3. Install the new CustomResourceDefinition for cert-manager, cert-manager and the newer version of Rancher

 > The reason is that when Helm upgrades Rancher, it will reject the upgrade and show error messages if the running Rancher app does not match the chart template used to install it.
 Because cert-manager changed its API group and we cannot modify released charts for Rancher, there will always be a mismatch on the cert-manager's API version, therefore the upgrade will be rejected.

 > For reinstalling Rancher with Helm, please check [Option B: Reinstalling Rancher Chart]({{<baseurl>}}/rancher/v2.x/en/upgrades/upgrades/ha/#c-upgrade-rancher) under the upgrade Rancher section.

 ## Upgrade Cert-Manager Only

+If you are running cert-manager version 0.11.x or above, please follow official [upgrading doc](https://cert-manager.io/docs/installation/upgrading/#upgrading-with-helm) to upgrade it using helm.

+Continue reading if you are comming from a cert-manager version older than 0.11

 > **Note:**
 > These instructions are applied if you have no plan to upgrade Rancher.